 There are many reasons to put money aside: saving up for a trip, purchasing a home or preparing for retirement.
 Yet, even beyond these specific goals, saving is a means of being prepared.
 Saving allows us to shelter ourselves from the setbacks in life, to become more capable of helping those we love and to leave an inheritance to the next generation...

-Find more tips and advice about integrating and immigrating to Canada by signing up for the National Bank’s newsletter.
+Find more tips and advice about you finances in Canada by signing up for the National Bank’s newsletter.